 - Follow-up MRI and determination of chemoembolization scope

-- TACE procedure (up to 25 minutes per area)
+- TACE procedure (up to twenty-five minutes per area)

-- Inpatient monitoring during 3 hours, follow-up CT scan
+- Inpatient monitoring for three hours, follow-up CT scan

 - Repeated examination by Prof. Vogel, after which the patient can leave the clinic

-- After 1 day recovery, the TACE procedure will be repeated in another area (if necessary)
+- After one day of recovery, the TACE procedure will be repeated in another area (if necessary)

-On average, it is recommended to carry out 3 courses of embolization with an interval of 4-5 weeks.
-The treatment regimen necessarily adapts to the clinical state of the patient and is adjusted in accordance with its changes.
+On average, it is recommended to carry out three courses of embolization, with an interval of four-five weeks.
+The treatment regimen adapts as necessary to the clinical state of the patient and is adjusted in accordance with any changes.

-This approach has proven itself in the following diseases:
+This approach has proven it efficacy in the treatment of the following diseases:

 - Bowel cancer